 ENG657 Modern Rhetoric

-Lead Faculty: Dr. Franz J Potter
+Lead Faculty: Dr. Christine Photinos

 Course Description

-Modern Rhetoric introduces students to the contemporary study of rhetoric.
+Introduces students to the contemporary study of rhetoric.
 The course covers major figures such as Kenneth Burke, Lloyd Bitzer, and Stephen Toulmin.
 The course introduces a wide range of academic interests in contemporary rhetoric; in particular, students will practice reading texts rhetorically through major theories of rhetoric.

 Learning Outcomes

-- Evaluate scholarly texts indicating possible areas of further inquiry.
+- Evaluate scholarly texts, indicating possible areas of further inquiry.

 - Synthesize conflicting viewpoints to find productive research space in order to address vital questions in the field.